Hatzimichalis Dalianis: Greek War of Independence

-In March 1826, while the War of Independence was in full swing, he participated, together with other revolutionary leaders (Nikolaos Krieziotis, Vasos Mavrovouniotis and Stavros Liakopoulos), in an attempt to create an alliance with the Emir of Lebanon, Bashir Shihab II, against the Ottoman Empire.
+In March 1826, while the War of Independence was in full swing, he participated, together with other revolutionary leaders, in an attempt to create an alliance with the Emir of Lebanon, Bashir Shihab II, against the Ottoman Empire.
 However, when Dalianis landed in Beirut to incite a revolt there, the local emir was far from certain that he would defy the Ottomans.

 Back in Greece, Dalianis fought in the Battle of Phaleron (1827).
 In January 1828, he became the leader of an expeditionary force to assist the faltering uprising in Crete.
 In an attempt to revive the revolution there, Dalianis, with 700 men (600 on foot, 100 with horses and mules), landed initially at Gramvousa on 5 January 1828, but decided to restart their expedition from Sfakia.
 In March, he took possession of Frangokastello castle, a 14th-century Venetian fortification in the Sfakia region.
-The local Ottoman ruler, Mustafa Naili Pasha, gathered an army of 8,000 men in order to suppress the revolt.
+The Korçë-born Ottoman Albanian ruler, Mustafa Naili Pasha, gathered an army of 8,000 men in order to suppress the revolt.
 The castle's defence was doomed when Mustafa's Ottoman force of 8,000 men and 300 cavalry arrived on 13 May 1828.